-We provide financial services to individuals, families, small to mid-size businesses and municipalities through our seven branch offices located in Oswego County, NY, four branch offices located in Onondaga County, NY and one limited purpose office located in Oneida County, NY.
+We provide financial services to individuals, families, small to mid-size businesses and municipalities through our seven branch offices located in Oswego County, NY, five branch offices located in Onondaga County, NY and one limited purpose office located in Oneida County, NY.
 Our primary lending market area includes both Oswego and Onondaga Counties.
 However, our primary deposit generating area is concentrated in Oswego County and in the areas surrounding our Onondaga County branches.

 The economies of Oswego County and Onondaga County are based primarily on manufacturing, energy production, health care, education, and government.
+These economies are widely expected to benefit from transformational public and private investments in semiconductor manufacturing, including but not limited to plans for one of the United States' largest chip fabrication facilities near two existing Pathfinder Bank branches in Clay, NY and Cicero, NY.
 In addition to financial services, the broader Central New York market has a more diverse array of economic sectors, including food processing production and transportation.
 The region has more recently also developed particular strength in the commercialization of certain emerging technologies such as bio-processing, medical devices, aircraft systems and renewable energy.

-Based on recent independent market survey reports, median home values were \$216,750 in Onondaga County and \$162,500 in Oswego County at the end of 2023.
+Based on recent independent market survey reports, median home values were \$250,250 in Onondaga County and \$186,096 in Oswego County at the end of 2024.
 Home values have shown modestly accelerating increases in recent years within the Syracuse, NY metro area, including Onondaga and Oswego Counties.
-The increases in home values within the Company's lending areas followed a period in which those home values exhibited relative stability compared to many other areas of the country during the economic downturns that have occurred in the last 15 years.